Paddington (Qld)

 In terms of cultural diversity, Paddington records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Paddington's population was found to align with the wider region's average in terms of cultural diversity, with approximately 79.2% born in Australia, 88.6% being citizens, and 90.6% speaking English only at home.
-Christianity was identified as the predominant religion in Paddington, comprising around 42.9% of its population.
-However, Judaism showed notable overrepresentation, making up approximately 0.3% compared to the regional average of 0.1%.
+Paddington's population showed cultural diversity similar to the wider region's average, with 79.2% born in Australia, 88.6% being citizens, and 90.6% speaking English only at home.
+Christianity was the predominant religion, accounting for 42.9%.
+However, Judaism was overrepresented at 0.3%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity